vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 	--output "json"
 ```

-The Protocol Upgrade proposal is approved if more than 2/3 of consensus validators have voted on it.
+The protocol upgrade proposal is approved if more than 2/3 of consensus validators have voted on it.

-Anyone can observe how the voting goes using data node **[protocol upgrade proposals](../../api/rest/data-v2/trading-data-service-list-protocol-upgrade-proposals.api.mdx) endpoint**.
+Anyone can observe how the voting goes using the **[protocol upgrade proposals](../../api/rest/data-v2/trading-data-service-list-protocol-upgrade-proposals.api.mdx) endpoint**.

-# 2. Prepare a Node for Protocol Upgrade
+## 2. Prepare node for protocol upgrade

-All Node Operators must perform these steps, regardless of whether or not they are using Vega Visor.
+All node operators must perform these steps, regardless of whether or not they are using Vega Visor.

-## 2.1 Prepare network configuration (all)
+### 2.1 Prepare network configuration (all)

-The Node Operator needs to check if the config needs upgrading.
+Each node operator needs to check if their config needs updating.
 That includes:

 1. The Vega core configuration (`<VEGA-NETWORK-HOME>/config/node/config.toml`)- only if there were changes
 2. The Tendermint configuration (`<TENDERMINT-HOME>/config/config.toml`)  - only if there were changes